 In 1875, Edward McKnight Brawley (1851-1923) became the first African American to earn a bachelor's degree from Bucknell University.
 Brawley later went on to earn a master’s from Bucknell, and then to become a minister, religious scholar and journalist.
 He would later go on to be the president of Selma University and Moore College, which he also helped establish.

 Brawley's accomplishments at Bucknell and beyond have paved the way for generations of students to achieve the things that were once considered impossible.

 To commemorate Brawley's legacy, the Black Alumni Association established the Brawley Fund in 1993.
-The Brawley Fund provides funds for student activities that promote learning outside of the classroom, such as research, internships and study-abroad opportunities.
+The Brawley Fund provides funds for student activities that promote learning outside of the classroom, such as research and internship opportunities.
 This fund also supports students who were underrepresented in these areas in the past.